 Software in the Public Interest, Inc. is a non-profit corporation under the laws of New York State.
 Tax-exempt status under section 501(c)3 of the United States Internal Revenue Code was granted on May 23, 1999.

 To make a donation (in U.S. dollars only), write a check or money order payable to Software in the Public Interest, Inc..
 Please do not make donations payable to SPI member projects, such as "Debian".
-To donate to a member project, write the name in the memo field of the cheque, on the back of the check, as the reference in the electronic transfer, or mail the SPI Treasurer.
-Please ensure your cheque is payable to Software in the Public Interest, Inc.
+To donate to a member project, write the name in the memo field of the cheque, as the reference in the electronic transfer, or mail the SPI Treasurer.
+Please ensure your check is payable to Software in the Public Interest, Inc.

 Mail your donation to the following address: